Review 659: Arrow (Season 2)

 Overall, Season 2 was an excellent showcase Stephen Amell’s acting talent

-One of the many reasons why Season 2 was so enjoyable was the We had seen Ollie and Slade working together and becoming friends over the course of the past season and a half of the flashback so to see them as enemies in the present was very surprising and the reason why they hated each other made sense and made for some very compelling and tragic drama.
-He wasn't revealed
+One of the many reasons why Season 2 was so enjoyable was the overaching conflict between Oliver and Slade.
+We had seen them working together and becoming friends over the course of the past season and a half of the flashbacks so to see them as enemies in the present was very surprising and the reason why they hated each other made sense and made for some very compelling and tragic drama.
+He wasn't revealed as the main until

 Season 2 also introduced Sebastian Blood/Brother Blood (Kevin Alejandro) and Isabel Rochev (Summer Glau) as Slades’s subordinates.
 I particularly enjoyed Alejandro as Blood (distorted supervillain mask voice not withstanding).
 Alejandro was very charasmatic in the role; He's a man from lowly beginnings and despite kidnapping criminals and turning them into supersoldiers, he genuinly wants to save the city ultimatley making him the type of villain who does bad things for the right reasons.